jraska1/py-isac/README.md

 # py-isac
-Client for ISAC REST API
+Clients for ISAC REST API and ISAC NIXZD API.

-## How to install script on your host
+## How to install scripts on your host
 The easiest way is to clone the GitHub repository and build virtual environment for launching the script:
 ```
 cd <some directory on your choice>